-The Group then also introduced new themes identified in the initial consultation and a vision presented for the State with five year targets of what government, the sector and the community will need to achieve together in order to deliver that vision
+The ALG then introduced new themes identified in the initial consultation and a vision presented for the state with 5 year targets of what government, the sector and the community will need to achieve together in order to deliver that vision

 by 2031.
 This second paper garnered a further 60 responses with ideas of how the goals may be delivered.

-This document presents an update of the previous document incorporating information from all of the submissions received.
-This is the first time that a unified vision for arts and culture in WA has been presented.
+In 2016, the Arts Leadership Group Strategic Directions 2016-2031 was published, incorporating information from the submissions received.
+This was the first time that a unified vision for arts and culture in WA had been presented.

 which our arts, cultural and creative industries sector

 (the sector) enrich our lives and enhance our shared

 experience.
 The sector’s activities directly encourage

 economy and add to a sense of place and belonging